 What is your greatest financial asset?
 In most instances it would be your home.
 Should you not protect your investment, your home?
-When you appoint an architect, you can draw on the vast knowledge of the issues that can enable or prevent a construction project from happening.
+When you appoint an architect, you can draw on depth of knowledge and experience of the issues that can enable or prevent a construction project from happening.
 We can help understand how things can go wrong, then prevent this from happening and creating unnecessary delay and expense.

 An architect looks after your interests.
 Safeguarding against those fleeting kneejerk opinions gleaned from glossy internet and makeover shows.
 An architect will look for the best solution for your circumstances and requirements.
 Avoiding “what if” situations once a project reaches construction, when changes become expensive.

 An architect will spend at least 7 years training to attain RIBA and ARB certifications, learning and honing design and technical knowledge to pass onto your project.
 We must then attend continuous training to keep up to date with current issues.
 A draughtsman can learn basic CAD (computer aided design) from the internet!
 However, it is also necessary but to also know what you are drawing and convey the correct information.